LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

         required: false

 permissions:
-  contents: write   # required for pushing to branches (metrics/pages)
+  contents: write   # required for pushing to the metrics branch
-  # pages: write    # (only if using Pages deployment action separately)
+  # pages: write    # (only if publishing a site in a separate job)

 jobs:
   report: